tomsteele/blacksheepwall/README.md

                         each result previously identified hostname.

   -parse <string>       Generate output by parsing JSON from a file from a previous scan.

+  -validate             Validate hostnames using a RFC compliant regex.

  Passive:
   -dictionary <string>  Attempt to retrieve the CNAME and A record for